 After the quietness at Le Haut Chandelalar, we found the complete opposite at our next stop: Castillon de Provence.
 We have to admit, we weren’t big fans of the place from the first minute.
-None of the camping pitches that we could choose from (in fact, none of the pitches at all) provided shade.
+None of the campground pitches that we could choose from (in fact, none of the pitches at all) provided shade.
 Having arrived in the middle of a heatwave, this was not the kind of news that we were hoping for.
-What did surprise us was that the camping was pretty much running at full capacity.
+What did surprise us was that the campsite was pretty much running at full capacity.

 Naturists from the Netherlands are definitely the preferred guest at Castillon de Provence, something we quickly noticed because most of the staff speak much better Dutch than French.
-In the evening, the camping band started playing Dutch songs.
+In the evening, the campsite band started playing Dutch songs.
 This quickly turned into a big party until the wee hours.
 If it wasn’t that we were trying to maintain physical distancing because of COVID during this trip, we probably would have had a drunk night with a lot of fun and new friends.
 Now, however, we were mostly annoyed by the loud music, and by knowing that around 7 AM the sun would be chasing us out of our tent.

 ✅ Why go: if you’re looking for a big Dutch party ❌ Why not go: If you’re looking for peace, tranquility, and shade. ➡️ Read more on the Castillon de Provence Website